On this page, we are going to teach you all the things you ever wanted to know about the basic proverb “Avec des si on mettrait Paris en bouteille”.

-Then, the purpose of this proverb is basically to discredits them and reminds us that only (practical/tangible) actions matter.
-Need a proof?
+Then, the purpose of this proverb is basically to discredit them and remind us that only (practical/tangible) actions matter.
+Need proof?
 Try to say: “Si seulement je pouvais mettre Paris en bouteille.” (“If only I could put Paris in a bottle“).

 Chances are that you can say it, but can you do it?

 Because with “Ifs” we could do anything, even putting Paris in a bottle, but it’s only with actions that we can make the world.

 Let’s imagine you are talking with someone who often uses “If” sentences to make unfounded assumptions.